Don't Starve Walkthrough → Cyclops deer (Deerclops)

 Two or three sets of wooden armor and football helmets should be enough, as well as 10 healing ointments to restore health.
 A cane and fast movement can help you avoid the Cyclops' attacks between your attacks and provide additional speed for disengaging from combat or healing wounds.

 The Stag Cyclops doesn't sleep at night, but it can be put to sleep with Pan's Flute or Sleep Darts.
 Fire Darts and a Fire Staff are also quite effective, but be careful not to overdo it, as it will turn all your loot into ash (it drops 8 pieces of cooked meat, but the Stag Cyclops's eye will burn).
-It's also possible to freeze him and attack him from the side.

 The boss is easily killed using the Oulipaha armor, which has the ability to hide in its shell and is similar in quality to Marble Armor.
 Before striking the monster, hide in its shell, then emerge and attack between attacks.
 Another quick method involves using the large number of fang traps.
 Simply bring the Stag into a trap-strewn area, and it will follow the traps toward the player.
 It takes 67 to kill it, but you can speed up the process with your spear.